The complete system for building production AI agent harnesses. Skills, hooks, memory, subagents, multi-agent orchestration, and the patterns that make AI coding agents reliable infrastructure.

 Hook Types Beyond Shell Commands

-Claude Code supports four hook types:13
+Claude Code supports five hook types:13

 Command hooks (type: "command") run shell scripts.
 Fast, deterministic, no token cost.